MewsSystems/gitbook-connector-api/use-cases/event-management.md

 #### Creating availability blocks

 First call [Add availability blocks](../operations/services.md#add-availability-blocks) to add a new block object with the relevant parameters.
 Note the `AvailabilityBlockId`, which is used as the unique identifier throughout Mews.
 There is no expectation to create availability blocks and allocate inventory in Mews straight away for events in the early stages (e.g. tentative) of a sales cycle.
-It is up to the integration partner to decide at which stage of an event order to block inventory in Mews.
+It is up to the integration partner to decide at which stage of an event order to create an availability block and start allocating inventory in Mews.

 #### Allocating inventory to the availability block

 Now that you have created an availability block object, you can allocate capacity for different dates and resource categories (i.e. create room night blocks).
 Call [Update service availability](../operations/services.md#update-service-availability) to push availability adjustments into Mews.
 Send a *negative* value for the `UnitCountAdjustment` parameter and include the aforementioned `AvailabilityBlockId` in the [availability update](../operations/services.md#availability-update) parameter to reserve units of availability for the availability block you have just created.
+The availability adjustments must fall within the `StartUtc` and `EndUtc` of the availability block.

 - *Example: If you wish to reserve 10 units of availability for certain date(s), send -10 in the `UnitCountAdjustment` parameter.*